VianetManagement/the-captain-rails/README.md

 #### Configuring The Rails Router Path

-Ensure we mount the controller path to handel requests.
+Ensure we mount the controller path to handle requests.

 `/config/routes.rb`
 ```ruby